nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_dfu_image_versions.rst

 * If NSIB directly boots your application image, the Kconfig option denotes the application image version.
 * If NSIB boots a secondary-stage bootloader, the Kconfig option denotes the version of the secondary-stage bootloader.
   In such case, the application is booted by the secondary-state bootloader and the application image version is configured using the versioning scheme of the secondary-stage bootloader.
-  For example, if you opted for :ref:`ug_bootloader_adding_upgradable_mcuboot`, the application image versioning configuration is described in :ref:`ug_fw_update_image_versions_mcuboot`.
+  For example, if you opted for :ref:`ug_bootloader_adding_sysbuild_upgradable_mcuboot`, the application image versioning configuration is described in :ref:`ug_fw_update_image_versions_mcuboot`.

 .. _ug_fw_update_image_versions_mcuboot:

 Configuring image version with MCUboot
 **************************************

-To assign a semantic version number to your application when you have opted for booting application directly by the MCUboot bootloader (that is, if you have opted for either :ref:`ug_bootloader_adding_immutable_mcuboot` or :ref:`ug_bootloader_adding_upgradable_mcuboot`), it is recommended to use the :file:`VERSION` file that contains the version information for the application image.
+To assign a semantic version number to your application when you have opted for booting application directly by the MCUboot bootloader (that is, if you have opted for either :ref:`ug_bootloader_adding_sysbuild_immutable_mcuboot` or :ref:`ug_bootloader_adding_sysbuild_upgradable_mcuboot`), it is recommended to use the :file:`VERSION` file that contains the version information for the application image.
 Using a :file:`VERSION` file allows you to independently configure the version value for each build instance of the application.
 See Zephyr's :ref:`zephyr:app-version-details` page for more information.